We discussed the Nomi decision with FTC Commissioner Maureen Ohlhausen, including what your organization can learn from it and the long-term impact.

 A Picture is Worth a Thousand Words

-The Series will return to DC with intensive, day-long educational programs to help you excel on the job.
-Offering laser-focused education, The Series gets straight to the point, giving you the specific knowledge you need, right now.
-Early bird discounts end November 4!
+The Series returns to DC with intensive, day-long educational programs to help you excel on the job.
+Offering laser-focused education, the Series gets straight to the point, giving you the specific knowledge you need, right now.
+Register today!

 The Intensive is where data protection pros meet to talk operational privacy and practical strategies for today and scope out future challenges.